cstl-kaist/cs473-2025-fall/logistics.md

 <!-- TOC --><a name="prerequisites"></a>
 ## Prerequisites
-There are no official course prerequisites.
-But the assignments and the final project will require building web-based user interfaces, so some fluency in programming is needed.
-Web programming skills are a plus, but not required.
-The course will include tutorials on HTML, CSS, and JavaScript.
+Though there is no official prerequisite, students are strongly encouraged to have previously taken CS374 or a similar introductory HCI class.
+The term project will require building web-based user interfaces, so some fluency in programming is needed.

 <!-- TOC --><a name="grading"></a>
 ## Grading
 Here's a breakdown of how the grading will work:
-* Design Project: 50%
-* Mini Project: 10%
+* Team Project: 40%
-* Assignments: 20%
+* Final Exam: 30%
-* Nano quizzes: 10%
+* Reading Response/Quizzes: 10%
 * Class & Studio participation: 10%
+* Topic Presentation: 10%

 **Rubric-based grading**: Most assignments and project milestones will be graded based on a set of rubrics, which are designed by course staff to best capture the learning objectives of an assignment.
 But please keep in mind that design work is inherently subjective.

 **Self and peer assessment**: [Metacognition](https://en.wikipedia.org/wiki/Metacognition) is an extremely powerful way to learn, and self- and peer-assessment offer great opportunities for metacognition.
 You'll be asked to assess yourself, as well as your teammates after some project milestones.

 **Studio attendance**: It's mandatory.
 Your TA mentor will keep track of your attendance and reflect it on your participation grade.

-**Nanoquiz and in-class activities**: You'll get to see your nanoquiz grades after class. **3** lowest grades will be removed in your final grade.
-This covers all lateness and absence cases, so use them sparingly.
-If you have a special situation (e.g., medical, family) regarding your attendance, please talk to course staff.

 **Late policy**: No late submissions are allowed for the project.
 For individual assignments, you'll lose 10% for each late day.
 Submissions will be accepted until three days after the deadline.
 No submission automatically gets a 0.